christianbundy/erowid-research-project/README.md

 ## Todo

-I'm currently working on getting rid of the `header` properties in the JSON object, and translating them to meaningful doseage properties that can be added to their parent object literal.
+The JSON object literals need to be cleaned up so that they can be analyzed easier.
+Other than that, this data is ready to be plugged into an application.

 ## Copyright